To make sure you don’t miss important news and information about PNH, please add firstname.lastname@example.org to your email contact list.

 - You must receive meningococcal vaccines at least 2 weeks before your first dose of ULTOMIRIS if you are not vaccinated.

-- If your doctor decided that urgent treatment with ULTOMIRIS is needed, you should receive meningococcal vaccination as soon as possible.
+- If your healthcare provider decided that urgent treatment with ULTOMIRIS is needed, you should receive meningococcal vaccination as soon as possible.

 - If you have not been vaccinated and ULTOMIRIS therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.

 - If you had a meningococcal vaccine in the past, you might need additional vaccination.
-Your doctor will decide if you need additional vaccination.
+Your healthcare provider will decide if you need additional vaccination.

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
+Your healthcare provider will give you a Patient Safety Card about the risk of meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+It is important to show this card to any healthcare provider or nurse to help them diagnose and treat you quickly.

 Who should not receive ULTOMIRIS?

-Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your doctor decides that urgent treatment with ULTOMIRIS is needed.
+Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your healthcare provider decides that urgent treatment with ULTOMIRIS is needed.

 What are the possible side effects of ULTOMIRIS?